The workplace is undergoing a major change—and it’s not just because of millennials.

 It’s true that millennials demand more from employers.
-You may have heard stats like 70 per cent of millennials would trade various benefits for a better workspace.
-Or how millennials need to feel connected to their company’s mission and do work that has a real impact.
+You may have heard stats like 70 percent of millennials would trade various benefits for a better workspace.
+Or how millennials need to feel connected to their company’s mission and do work that has real impact.
 But they’re not the only ones who feel that way.

 Baby boomers and Gen Xers are now looking to the next phase of their careers.
 They’ve been working for 20-plus years and aren’t retiring any time soon.
 Like millennials, they also want purpose-driven and meaningful work.